quadbio/amex_merfish_spaceolotl/README.md

 tar -xzvf data.tar.gz && rm data.tar.gz
 ```
 **b.
 On a local machine (MacOS):**
-Drag and drop the tarball you downloaded from
+Drag and drop the tarball you downloaded from Polybox to the amex_merfish_spaceolotl directory.
+Double click on the tarball to decompress the object, this will create an ordinary folder called "data".
+After this process has finished, you can delete the `data.tar.gz`.

+**c.
+On a local machine (Windows):** Will be added soon

 ## Running the app
 **a.
 On a remote server:**\
 Connect to the remote server while forwarding a port: